 Plasmapheresis

-Plasmapheresis involves removing abnormal antibodies from the blood using a filtering process similar to dialysis.
+Plasmapheresis involves removing antibodies from the blood using a filtering process similar to dialysis.
 The beneficial effects of this treatment usually last only a few weeks and must be repeated regularly.

 High-dose Intravenous Immune Globulin (IVIg)